Equidistribution of Hodge loci II: Introduction

-The second application of \Cref{main} is an equidistribution result for families of CM points in some Shimura varieties.
-Several results about the equidistribution of CM points are known, see for example \cite{dukehyperbolic,zhang,khayutin} and in general, the following conjecture is widely open, see \cite[Conjecture 2.6]{yafaev} for more details on this conjecture. \begin{conjecture} Let $S$ be a Shimura variety over $\overline{\Q}$ and let $(x_n)_{n\in\N}$ be a generic sequence of CM points on $S$.
+Another application of \Cref{main} is an equidistribution result for families of CM points in some Shimura varieties.
+Several results about the equidistribution of CM points are known, see for example \cite{dukehyperbolic,zhang,khayutin} and in general, the following conjecture is widely open, see \cite[Conjecture 2.6]{yafaev} for more details on this conjecture. \begin{conjecture} Let $S$ be a Shimura variety over $\overline{\Q}$ and let $(x_n)_{n\in\N}$ be a generic sequence of CM points in $S$.
 Then the sequence of Galois orbits $\mathrm{Aut}(\overline{\Q}/\Q)\cdot x_n$ is equidistributed in $S(\C)$. \end{conjecture} In what follows, we will state the result we prove in the simplest case of Siegel Shimura varieties, referring to \Cref{equidistributionCM} for the most general statement.

-Let $g\geq 1$ and let $\mathcal{A}_g(\C)$ be the moduli space of principally polarized abelian varieties of dimension $g$.
-A polarized isogeny $f:(A_1,\omega_1)\rightarrow (A_2,\omega_2)$ of similitude factor $N\geq 1$ between two principally polarized abelian varieties is an isogeny which satisfies $f^*\omega_2=N\,\omega_1$.
+Let $g\geq 1$.
+A polarized isogeny $f:(A_1,\omega_1)\rightarrow (A_2,\omega_2)$ of similitude factor $N\geq 1$ between two principally polarized abelian varieties of dimension $g$ is an isogeny which satisfies $f^*\omega_2=N\,\omega_1$.
 If $A_1=A_2$, we say moreover that $f$ is regular if the centralizer of the homological realization of $f$ in $\mathrm{GSp}_{2g}(H^{1}(A,\R))$ is a torus.
 This implies that $A_1$ is a \emph{CM abelian variety}\footnote{Short for ``abelian variety with complex multiplication''}, meaning that $\mathrm{End}(A)_\Q$ is a commutative algebra of degree $2g$ over $\Q$, i.e., the maximal possible dimension.
-Conversely, every CM polarized Abelian variety admits a regular self isogeny (\Cref{transverselocusCM}).
-An equivalent characterization of CM abelian varieties is that their Mumford-Tate group $MT(A)$ is a torus, see \Cref{CM}.
+Conversely, every CM polarized Abelian variety admits a regular self-isogeny (\Cref{transverselocusCM}).
+An equivalent characterization of CM abelian varieties is that their Mumford--Tate group $MT(A)$ (which is contained in the centralizer of the isogeny $f$) is a torus, see \Cref{CM}.